wttech/aet/dev-env/README.md

 This scenario shows how to update your AET Docker Swarm dev instance with changes made to any of AET bundles that runs on Karaf.

 1. Hack, hack, hack.
-2. Build the module you updated, e.g.
+2. Build the module you updated, e.g. `core/jobs`.
-3. Copy the artifact to `dev-environment/bundles` (override if needed).
+3. Rename the `jar` file so that it does not contain the version and replace existing `jar` in `dev-environment/bundles`.
 Karaf should auto-discover changes and reload the bundle in a short period.
   - If you changed configuration, don't forget to update corresponding `.cfg` file in the `configs` directory.
   - If you added new dependencies remember to update `osgi-dependencies/aet-features.xml` and updating this file in `dev-den/features` so that Karaf can download dependencies for your bundle.
+  - Avoid duplicated bundles (hence the renaming of single module jar).
+All jar files are renamed by the build tools when building the distribution (`zip` module).

 ### Report
 - ToDo